dvolk/ada2025/README.md

 ### Docker setup (for docker-based machines)

-*This is needed for running Ada machines on docker, not for running the ada web app itself.*
+*This is needed for running Ada machines on docker, not for running the Ada web app itself.*

 Create a Docker bridge network and build the example Docker desktop container: